comfy/active_link_to/README.md

     # => <a href="/users" class="active">Users</a>

 ## Active Options
-Here's available options that can be used as the `:active` value
+Here's a list of available options that can be used as the `:active` value

 * Boolean                 -> true | false
 * Symbol                  -> :exclusive | :inclusive